cmsc240-f23/cmsc240-f23.github.io/labs/lab3.md

 **12.** Compile and run the program.
 Does the program accomplish that intent?
 Why or why not?

-Modify this program so that it has two methods both named `changeID`: one which uses a pointer parameter and one which uses a reference parameter.
+Modify this program so that it has two functions both named `changeID`: one which uses a pointer parameter and one which uses a reference parameter.

 **NOTE**: Remember that when using a `struct` variable, you use a dot `.` to access a field in the struct, but when using a `struct` pointer, you use an arrow operator `->` to access a field.

-Modify `main` so that your program calls both of these methods and exhibits **pass-by-reference** functionality (you will need to use `cout` statements to convince me of the effect).
+Modify `main` so that your program calls both of these functions and exhibits **pass-by-reference** functionality (you will need to use `cout` statements to convince me of the effect).

 **13.** What is the best explanation of dot versus arrow use?